SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 We mentioned that a distance metric is applied to determine if the centroids should be moved.
 There are multiple distance algorithms available (like the _Manhattan distance_), but it is common to use the _Euclidean method_ which is the square root of the squared differences between corresponding elements of the rows.
 Basically it is a value representing the shortest distance between two points.

 #### The Iris Dataset
 @sec:AIClustering-Iris

 Our final goal in this section is to build a **clustering model** to make predictions.
 We will work with the famous **Iris-Flowers** plants dataset, published by the statistician and biologist Ronald Fisher in 1936.
-You will see it named as the Edgar Anderson's Iris Flowers, because it was the botanic who collected the flowers.
+You will see it named the Edgar Anderson's Iris Flowers, because it was the botanic that collected the flowers.
 It consists of 150 flowers, carefully measured, and divided into 3 species groups of 50 flowers each.
 We advise to not underestimate the features of this dataset, as it is used as a toy data example as a basis for understanding how clustering works.

 The Iris-Flowers dataset is available in the Datasets package which can be loaded with the expression: